bediger4000/combinatory-logic/README.md

 # cl - combinatory logic interpreter

-This document describes how to build and use `cl`. `cl` interprets a programming language with a lot of similarities to various "Combinatory Logic" (CL) formal systems.
-It doesn't exactly interpret any "Combinatory Logic" in that it runs on computers with finite CPU speed and a finite memory.
+This document describes how to build and use `cl`. `cl` interprets a programming language with a lot of similarities to various Combinatory Logic (CL) formal systems.
+It doesn't exactly interpret any Combinatory Logic formal system in that it runs on computers with finite CPU speed and a finite memory.
 Most or all formal systems fail to take these limits into account.